 Instructions

-- Pat the drained chickpeas very dry with a clean tea towel (this is important for crispiness).
+- Preheat the oven to 200°C / 180°C fan.
+Pat the drained chickpeas very dry with a clean tea towel — this helps them crisp properly.

-- Toss chickpeas with 2 tbsp olive oil, smoked paprika or cumin, chilli flakes (if using) and salt until well coated.
+- Toss the chickpeas with olive oil, smoked paprika or cumin, chilli flakes if using, and salt until well coated.

-- Slice oranges/clementines into rounds about ½ cm thick, or segment into chunky pieces.
-Reserve any juice that pools on your board for the dressing.
+- Slice the oranges or clementines into rounds about ½cm thick, or segment them into chunky pieces.
+Reserve any juice that pools on the board for the dressing.

-- Trim fennel bulbs, removing any tough outer layer.
-Reserve fronds for garnish.
-Slice fennel very thinly (mandoline or sharp knife).
+- Trim the fennel bulbs, removing any tough outer layers.
+Reserve the fronds for garnish, then slice the fennel very thinly using a mandoline or sharp knife.

-- Whisk together orange juice, vinegar, Dijon mustard and honey until dissolved.
-Add 3 tbsp olive oil and whisk/shake until emulsified.
-Season with salt, pepper and chilli flakes (optional).
-Taste and adjust.
-Assemble (10 minutes)
+- Whisk together the orange juice, vinegar, Dijon mustard and honey or maple syrup until combined.
+Add the olive oil and whisk again until emulsified.
+Season with salt, black pepper and chilli flakes if using, then taste and adjust.

-- In a large bowl or on plates, layer/toss shaved fennel, onion, oranges and most herbs (reserve some to finish).
+- In a large bowl or on a serving platter, layer the shaved fennel, onion, orange slices and most of the herbs, reserving some herbs to finish.

-- Drizzle generously with dressing and toss gently to coat.
+- Drizzle generously with the citrus dressing and toss gently so everything is lightly coated without breaking up the oranges.

-- Finish with reserved herbs and fennel fronds, black pepper and a tiny pinch of flaky sea salt.
+- Scatter the crispy chickpeas over the top just before serving, then add the feta, reserved herbs, fennel fronds, black pepper and a tiny pinch of flaky sea salt.

 Notes